Overscan is Evil

 A detail-destroying 'feature' that you control!

 If a gallon of gas measured 5% less than advertised, would you still call it a gallon?
 Many televisions have a nasty habit of hiding (literally destroying) visual information along the border of the video image, reducing the detail and clarity of the remaining visible picture that fills the screen.
-Overscan is the excessive scaling of video beyond the edge of a TV's screen.
+Overscan is excessive video scaling beyond the edge of a TV's screen.
 For example, a TV that exhibits 5% overscan fails to display the outermost 5% of the pixels along the video border.

 Examples of Overscan